menzel-gfdl/GRTCODE/README.md

 $ make -f Makefile.nvcc test
 ```

-Once again the make variable PREFIX can be used to specify where the
+The make variable PREFIX can be used to specify where the
 library will be installed (default is the current directory).

 ### Tip